aspitzer/start/README.md

 #### 2) Create a new Db and set connection data

 Create a new database (supported by Laravel) and than set your connection data under `/app/config/database.php` file.

 (maybe an automated installer in the future...)

 #### 3) Run the Setup command (under construction...)

-Open a terminal and run `php artisan pongo:setup`.
+Open a terminal and run `php artisan pongo:setup`
 Your first (admin) account will be `admin/admin`.

 Happy Pongo!

+(...and always remember that this project is in a super-early stage - do not use in production!!)